nastanford/SynFilter/Path of Exile/readme.txt

 Intended for use when playing Solo Self Found.

-See included screenshot (ssf filter.png) for basic display settings.
+See included screenshot for basic display settings.

 Currently iterated to support my duelist throughout the leveling process.